wp-plugins/yith-woocommerce-compare/README.txt

 = Can I order the fields in the compare table? =
 Yes, you can sort the fields in the compare table.
 You can do it in YIT Plugins -> Compare.

+= What are the main changes in plugin translation? = Recently YITH WooCommerce Compare has been selected to be included in the "translate.wordpress.org" translate programme.
+In order to import correctly the plugin strings in the new system, we had to change the text domain form 'yit' to 'yith-woocommerce-compare'.
+Once the plugin will be imported in the translate.wordpress.org system, the translations of other languages will be downloaded directly from WordPress, without using any .po and .mo files.
+Moreover, users will be able to participate in a more direct way to plugin translations, suggesting texts in their languages in the dedicated tab on translate.wordpress.org.
+During this transition step, .po and .mo files will be used as always, but in order to be recognized by WordPress, they will need to have a new nomenclature, renaming them in: yith-woocommerce-compare-<WORDPRESS LOCALE>.po yith-woocommerce-compare-<WORDPRESS LOCALE >.mo

 == Screenshots ==

 1. The popup with compare table.